 The course will be taught in English through lectures, tutorials, group activities, student projects and presentations.
 In addition to these, there will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
-The course will be delivered within 13 sessions with each session totaling 3 hours-inclusive of both a lecture/seminar and tutorial.
+The course will be delivered within 16 sessions, with each session totaling 2.5 hours-inclusive of both a lecture/seminar and tutorial.
 These sessions will be running during the weekdays, Monday to Friday.
+The course will be at total 40 hours.